Monday, December 16, 2013

 He Died with His Eyes Open (Derek Raymond, 1984)

 This one is really unusual, almost weird.
-Not too surprising since I picked it up because I remembered the name of Derek Raymond was mentioned by Mark E. Smith in his hilarious autobiography Renegade.
+Not too surprising, since I picked it up because I remembered that Derek Raymond's name was mentioned by Mark E. Smith in his hilarious autobiography, Renegade.
 So welcome to the wonderful and frightening world of modern British noir!

-Begins as yet another police procedural with badly beaten body found in some dark alley of the dodgy part of London.
-Inspector in charge of the case finds victim's letters and some recorded tapes (ah, good old days!) and starts searching for the bad guys using these recordings.
+Begins as yet another police procedural with a badly beaten body found in a dark alley of the dodgy part of London.
+The inspector in charge of the case discovers the victim's letters and some recorded tapes (ah, good old days!) and starts searching for the bad guys using these recordings.

 Kind of.
-Our nameless sergeant works alone, at his own pace using some pretty unconventional methods.
-His sense of justice and punishment is also a bit strange so his character resembles more to a classical PI than policeman.
-So much for the police procedural clichés - which is btw just fine with me.
+Our nameless sergeant works alone, at his own pace, using some pretty unconventional methods.
+His sense of justice and punishment is also strange, so his character resembles more of a classical PI than a policeman.
+So much for the police procedural clichés - which is, btw, just fine with me.

-Letters and recordings also prove not to be much of an evidence.
-In fact they serve just as a vehicle for telling parallel story about our unfortunate victim.
-Which is kind of cool since his background is really interested.
-In fact it is so fascinating that even our nameless detective becomes more interested into the guy's story than the actual crime and begins to form some mental link with him.
+Letters and recordings also prove not to be much evidence.
+In fact, they serve just as a vehicle for telling a parallel story about our unfortunate victim.
+Which is cool since his background is really interesting.
+In fact, it is so fascinating that even our nameless detective becomes more interested in the man's story than the actual crime and begins to form a mental connection with him.
 I think.

-This goes on for the better half of the novel and then it gradually gets more and more bizarre.
-Our hero tracks down and immediately afterwards starts fucking victim's wife.
-He even moves with her into her apartment because (I guess) at this point he's already connected mentally with her dead ex so this means he can connect to her physically.
+This continues for the better part of the novel, and then it gradually becomes increasingly bizarre.
+Our hero tracks down and immediately afterwards starts fucking the victim's wife.
+He even moves with her into her apartment because (I guess) at this point, he's already connected mentally with her dead ex, so this means he can connect to her physically.
 Not sure again, but they also fall in love.
 Or something.
-In any case, he seems to have figured the whole thing (crime and fucking/loving part) out so not much of investigation will follow.
-There will be shocking and bizarre (not only metaphorically) ending but it is not really unexpected or surprising one.
+In any case, he seems to have figured the whole thing (crime and fucking/loving part) out, so not much of an investigation will follow.
+There will be a shocking and bizarre (not only metaphorically) ending, but it is not entirely unexpected or surprising.
 Simply because there's no way that this strange novel could finish in the classical whodunnit style.

-So we have two or three stories entwined but the whole thing is anything but mess.
-Very concise, seems to me that Derek Raymond knew exactly what he was trying to tell and how to convey all those stories.
-Great storytelling with effortless shifts from hard-boiled violent stuff to more mellow psychological drama.
-Bleak and depressing at times (Staniland's journey and fate) but masterfully written.
-Not trying to be clever with tough one-liners but still with fair amount of sharp black humor and slang.
-Not really character nor action driven but still tense and compelling.
+So we have two or three stories entwined, but the whole thing is anything but a mess.
+Very concise, Derek Raymond knew exactly what he was trying to tell and how to convey all those stories.
+Great storytelling with effortless shifts from hard-boiled, violent content to more mellow, psychological drama.
+Bleak and depressing at times (Staniland's journey and fate), but masterfully written.
+Not trying to be clever with tough one-liners, but still with a fair amount of sharp black humour and slang.
+Not really character- or action-driven, but still tense and compelling.
 It loses some of its charge towards the end, but it is still immensely enjoyable.

 Unique and memorable.
-I think it got under my skin a bit and I will definitely check out other Raymond titles.
+It got under my skin a bit, and I will definitely check out other Raymond titles.

 4/5